pwall567/log-front/README.md

 - `error(Supplier<Object> messageSupplier)`
 - `error(Supplier<Object> messageSupplier, Throwable t)`

+To supply the level as a variable:

+- `log(Level level, Object message)`
+- `log(Level level, Supplier<Object> messageSupplier)`

-There are also static methods to get default a `Logger` for a specified name or class:
+- There are also static methods to get default a `Logger` for a specified name or class:

 - `getDefault(String name)`
 - `getDefault(Class<?> javaClass)`